 Q: What is “waterfall” planning and why is it not the optimal solution for creating an SEO strategy?

 A: the “waterfall” concept comes from the field of software project management and revolves around the idea of planning every single step ahead.
 This concept provides more control and oversight, but it lacks flexibility and agility (hence the concept of “agile”).
 This is especially dangerous in SEO, which is changing ever faster.
 You need to be able to quickly react to certain changes, mostly algorithm updates.

-Q: What tools do you recommend for strategic planning?
+Q: What tools do you recommend for strategy planning?

 A: I’ve made good experiences with Excel (yes), Trello, or Confluence.
 Of course, I used mostly Atlassian products, since I work here, but I’m sure other products like Airtable, Monday, Asana, Basecamp, Smartsheet, Wrike, and others might do as well.
 However, I’m not an expert in these products.